SulaimanMohammad/Drone_VESPA/README.md

 This repository represents the VESPA Algorithm, designed for the collective operation of multiple drones.
 Each drone in the fleet is equipped with a Raspberry Pi and flight controllers.
 In this implementation, each drone is provided with a Pixhawk flight controller.
 The code for controlling the drone is written in Python using [DroneKit library](https://dronekit-python.readthedocs.io/en/latest/) .

-## Overview

-The VESPA Algorithm is versatile and can be adapted to work , any other drone controller by modifying the implementation of the movementsuch as (take_off_drone,simple_goto_thread,move_using_coord,move_to_spot,return_home).
-These functions can be modified to suit different drone controllers as needed.

 ## Setup

 ### Fleet Setup